 Julian Mining Company and Julian Farm & Orchard (Wynola)

 Come pan for gold and gems at the Julian Mining Co.
 They are open weekends for tomahawk throwing, hayrides, panning for gold, and more!
 At their sister company Julian Farm & Orchard you can pick berries, apples, and pumpkins depending on the season.

 Ever wonder what it was like to work in an 1870 gold mine?
 Come tour the Old Hardrock Tunnels, The Eagle Mine, with their knowledgeable staff.
 Just 5 blocks up C Street from Main street will make you truly feel like you stepped back in time.
 Explore the mine and see the equipment required to mine for gold.

 Julian's own re-enactment group, Doves and Desperados, roam the streets of the historic Main Street Julian every Sunday.
 At 1 and 2 p.m.
 The famed group performs a historic and hysterical gunfight skit.

 There are so many beautiful campgrounds to choose from you might just have to come back and try them all out!
 Be sure a take some time to enjoy our beautiful night sky.
-It is sure to take your breath way.
+It is sure to take your breath away.

-Lake Cuyamaca has many on shore fishing spots as well as boats available to give you an all-around fishing experience.
+Lake Cuyamaca has many onshore fishing spots as well as boats available to give you an all-around fishing experience.
 You never know what you might catch!
 With Lake Cuyamaca being stocked with bass, catfish, trout, bluegill, crappie, and sturgeon all year long, there's always fish.

 California Wolf Center